udivankin/markdown-to-slack-blocks/tests/fixtures/input.md

 ## Heading 2
 ### Heading 3

+This is a simple paragraph without any formatting.

 This is a paragraph with **bold**, *italic*, ~strike~, `code`, and [link](https://example.com).

 - Bullet 1